-The TEACCH School Transition to Employment and Postsecondary Education Program (T-STEP) was developed to support transition to employment and/or postsecondary education settings for adolescents and young adults with Autism Spectrum Disorder who have received a standard course of study high school diploma.
+The TEACCH® School Transition to Employment and Postsecondary Education Program (T-STEP) is a FREE intervention to support transition to employment and/or postsecondary education settings for 16-21 year olds with Autism Spectrum Disorder who will or have received a Future-Ready Core high school diploma.

 The T-STEP covers seven transition skills modules grouped into four intervention areas: